asobti/MovieStats/README.md

 -----

 ```
-python imdb.py [--verbose] [--threshold=n]
+python imdb.py [--verbose] [--threshold=n] [--start=s] [--end=e]
 ```

 Verbose mode prints copious logs to the console at every step of execution

-Threshold is the minimum number of user votes a movie must have for it to be picked up.
-Default value is 500, so movies that have less than 500 votes get ignored.
+--threshold is the minimum number of user votes a movie must have for it to be picked up. **Default value is 500**, so movies that have less than 500 votes get ignored.

+--start is the starting year from which movies will be picked up. **Default value is 2000**.
+--end is the ending year up to which movies will be picked up. **Default value is 2012**

+Format for --start and --end is YYYY.